About Accredited Doctoral Programs in Professional Psychology

 - A list of programs accredited by the Canadian Psychological Association (CPA) is available on the CPA Web site.
 The APA and CPA are in the process of phasing out concurrent accreditation and signed the First Street Accord, an agreement of mutual accreditation recognition in 2012.
 Beginning on September 1, 2015, the APA will no longer accredit programs in Canada.

 - The official accreditation status of each program is provided at the bottom of each listing.
+Starting in 2014, for programs receiving final decisions, the number of years of accreditation granted until the next site visit and the general decision guideline serving as the basis for the granting of accreditation in effect at that time will be provided.
 In accordance with its policies regarding confidentiality of program decisions, the Office of Program Consultation and Accreditation cannot provide detailed information regarding these statuses to the public.
 Interested parties are encouraged to contact the program directly for that information.
 The official accreditation statuses are as follows:

 - Accredited: Programs that have been judged by the CoA to be consistent substantively and procedurally with the G&P.